jpbm/crawler/README.md

     ``$ python crawler.py 'https://www.nytimes.com' 'data/nytimes.json'``

+The number of hyperrefs found on the seed URL will be printed.
+If the number is '1' then the automatically generated regular expression that is supposed to find hyperlinks is not working for the format of the seed url.
+Right now, this means that the script has to be modified manually so that hyperreferences are found.

 # how it works
    1. Creates a regular expression that is used to extract hyperreferences to html files under the seed domain: